 - Average age of winner: 8.8

-- Best jockey record: Leighton Aspell and Ruby Walsh both have two wins to their name.
+- Best jockey record: Davy Russell, Leighton Aspell and Ruby Walsh have two wins to their name.

-Anibale Fly is a 9-year-old.
-He finished 3rd in the Cheltenham Gold Cup in 2017 and fourth in the 2018 Grand National.
-Now it’s expected to be a big player that could finally break through.
-His trainer Tony Martin has got no wins so far, but his owner, popular JP McManus won the Grand National in 2010.
+Anibale Fly is a 10-year-old.
+He finished 3rd in the Cheltenham Gold Cup in 2017 and fourth in the 2018 Grand National and fifth last year.
+The horse is still young enough to finally win the Grand National.
+His trainer, Tony Martin has got no wins so far, but his owner, the popular JP McManus, won the Grand National in 2010.

 With the Grand National attracting over £150 million in wagers from every corner of the globe, punters are always on the lookout for attractive offers to lend a helping hand.
 Grand National Betting Offers like Free bets, money back guarantees and enhanced odds are all available in the build-up to the big day.
 Many bookmakers offer some enticing bonuses for you to utilise.